AxelM44/Heart_Clusters_Backend/README.md

 To use the service:
 - Go to https://nightingale.uni-mainz.de/
 - Go to Demos
-- Click on "Heart Clusters" (first web app of the second column)
+- Click on "Heart Clusters" (first web app of the second row)